Red Rock Brewery No-Mayo Vinegar Coleslaw

 Instructions

-- In a glass measuring cup or plastic bowl, whisk together the oil, red wine vinegar, sweetener, oregano, black pepper, and sea salt.
+- In a glass measuring cup or plastic bowl, whisk together the oil, red wine vinegar, Monkfruit sweetener, oregano, black pepper, and sea salt.

-- Thinly slice, then chop the green cabbage and red cabbage.
+- Thinly slice, and then chop the green cabbage and the red cabbage.
 I used a Mandoline Slicer (affiliate link) with the 3mm blade to slice the cabbage before I chopped it, but you can also slice and chop it with a large chef’s knife.

 - Put chopped cabbage into salad bowl.